Palmer-Lab-UCSD/y-mt-code-for-okamoto-et-al/README.md

 doi:[10.1101/2023.11.29.566473](https://doi.org/10.1101/2023.11.29.566473)

 Input data files ("Data") for this code are in UCSD Library Digital Collections:
-Okamoto *et al.* Data from: Y and MT Chromosomes in the HS Rat Population.
+Okamoto, Faith; Chitre, Apurva S.; NIDA Center for GWAS in Outbred Rats; Palmer, Abraham A. (2024).
+Data from: Y and MT Chromosomes in the Heterogeneous Stock Rat Population.
 In The Center for GWAS in Outbred Rats Database (C-GORD).
-UC San Diego Library Digital Collections.
+UC San Diego Library Digital Collections. https://doi.org/10.6075/J0VX0GQQ

 Software requirements are in `requirements.csv`.